Consulting and AnalysisLogistics

 Analysing Logistics 7: Quantification of Events

-This is really where we would begin, if the data were available (we should make it our job to obtain it from records if it isn’t given to us upfront).
+This is really where we would begin, if the data are available (we should make it our job to obtain it from records if it isn’t given to us upfront).

 From this simple separation, we can observe the following: